 The Permanence font identified above is not available for free, please follow the link above and purchase a font license to download and use the font.
 Meanwhile, you can take a look at our collection of fonts for cars, pop music and apparel as well as round-ups of new & fresh fonts around the web.

 Permanence Typeface in Use

-In addition to Future Shock, It seems we can’t find other examples (logos, movie posters, album covers etc.) of Permanence typeface in use.
+In addition to Future Shock, It seems we can’t find other notable examples of Permanence typeface in use.

 You Might Like These Fonts